 Alright.
-Dennis McGill had a Polka too.
-I only heard him play one Polka but I thought it was kind of interesting too.
-I’m really putting myself on the spot cuz I don’t know if I remember this but I’ll try and so it goes…[5:18]
+Dennis McGee had a polka too.
+I only heard him play one polka but I thought it was kind of interesting too.
+I’m really putting myself on the spot because I don’t know if I remember this but I’ll try and so it goes…[5:18]

-So both three four, you would probably dance to them the same way you know but maybe a long time ago they didn’t.
-Maybe they danced to the Mazurka differently than they would’ve danced to a Waltz.
+So both 3/4, you would probably dance to them the same way you know but maybe a long time ago they didn’t.
+Maybe they danced to the mazurka differently than they would’ve danced to a waltz.

 So it’s all interesting stuff.
 Just putting it out there, think about if you like the old music, collecting old recordings, you will come across this stuff.
 So I thought it was just fun to talk about it.

 Alright so yeah!
-Kind of interesting stuff out there: Galops, Mazurkas, Polkas, One-Steps.
-A lot of people ask what’s different about those tunes than the more common Two-Step?
+Kind of interesting stuff out there: galops, mazurkas, polkas, one-steps.
+A lot of people ask what’s different about those tunes than the more common two-step?
 Waltz?
-Now you even have Specials you know like Laccasine Special.
-Again they’re all in the same timing like a Special, or a Breakdown is like a two step.
+Now you even have specials you know like Lacassine Special.
+Again they’re all in the same timing like a special, or a breakdown is like a two-step.
 But I would think possibly maybe people in the old days danced differently and that’s why they gave them those titles or they were just trying to change it up from the same boring titles like “Two-Steps” or “Reels” or whatever and just gave it a different title so it could be that too possibly but…I love the old music, I love listening to 78 recordings and I also love talking to old people that remember going to the house dance, not the Honky Tonk, but the actual House Dance days you know, 1915, 1920, 1930.
-Of course there’s nobody really around from that time but any kind of story you could get from people, stories that have been passed along, to me, is very very interesting.
+Of course, there’s nobody really around from that time but any kind of story you could get from people, stories that have been passed along, to me, is very very interesting.

 Yeah!
 Have fun with that stuff.
 Good luck and let me know what you think.
-If there’s any weird tunes out there that you find let me know, send a request, and then you know I can break them down or at least talk about them on another blog,
+If there are any weird tunes out there that you find let me know, send a request, and then you know I can break them down or at least talk about them on another blog,